MarkDannemiller/ECE-4385-MEMS-Materials/quizzes/quiz9-lithography.md

 Question 2
 10 / 10 pts
-Which of the following is not a tryp of lithography tool? x annealer stepper aligner
+Which of the following is not a type of lithography tool? x annealer stepper aligner